hychen/lifeistooshort-chrome-extension/README.md

 - Modified from Motivation Chrome Extension.

 ## License
-- This source code of project is released under MIT license and the codes pictures of external project it are licensed per each projects.
+- This source code of project is released under MIT license and the codes, pictures of external project it used are licensed per each projects.